bacionejs/byte-armada/README.md

 ---

-- 🚀🤖 Single Player - click intro
+- 🚀🤖 1 Player ➡️ click intro
-- 🚀🚀 Multi  Player - long-press intro and scan each other's 📱 (Android Chrome on same wifi)
+- 🚀🚀 2 Player ➡️ long-press intro and scan each other's 📱 (Android Chrome on same wifi)
+-
 ---

 🥅 Objective: get a 🚀 to the other side.